Azure/azure-powershell/src/ManagedServices/help/New-AzManagedServicesAuthorizationObject.md

 ```

 ### -RoleDefinitionId
-The identifier of the Azure built-in role that defines the permissions that the Azure Active Directory principal will have on the projected scope.
+The identifier of the Azure built-in role that defines the permissions that the Microsoft Entra principal will have on the projected scope.

 ```yaml
 Type: System.String